JonasGeiping/breaching/README.md

 ### Benchmarking
 A script to benchmark attacks is included as `benchmark_breaches.py`.
 This script will iterate over the first valid `num_trials` users, attack each separately and average the resulting metrics.
 This can be useful for quantitative analysis of these attacks.
 The default case takes about a day to benchmark on a single GTX2080 GPU for optimization-based attacks, and less than 30 minutes for analytic attacks.
+Using the default scripts for benchmarking and cmd-line executes also includes a bunch of convenience based mostly on `hydra`, including the creation of separate subfolders for each experiment in `outputs/`, which contain logs, metrics and optionally recovered data.
+Summary tables are written to `tables/`

 ### System Requirements
 All attacks can be run on both CPU/GPU (any `torch.device` actually).
 However, the optimization-based attacks are very compute intensive and using a GPU is highly advised.
-The other attacks are cheap enough to be run on CPUs (The Decepticon attack for example does most of the heavy lifting in assignment problems on CPU, for example).
+The other attacks are cheap enough to be run on CPUs (The Decepticon attack for example does most of the heavy lifting in assignment problems on CPU anyway, for example).

 ### Options
 It is probably best to have a look into `breaching/config` to see all possible options.

 ### Citation
 For now, please cite the respective publications for each attack and use case.

+### License
+We integrate several snippets of code from other repositories and refer to the licenses included in those files for more info.
+We're especially thankful for related projects such as https://www.tensorflow.org/federated, https://github.com/NVlabs/DeepInversion, https://github.com/JunyiZhu-AI/R-GAP, https://github.com/facebookresearch/functorch from which we incorporate components.

+For the license of our code, refer to `LICENCE.md`.

 ### Authors
 This framework was built by me (Jonas Geiping), [Liam Fowl](https://github.com/lhfowl) and [Yuxin Wen](https://github.com/YuxinWenRick).